 Gathering before dawn on the shore of the Caribbean Sea, we were greeted by music, tribal drumming and chanting, burning torches, and native dances by groups of young women and small children.

-Also on the beach were the families and friends of the oarsmen, and traditional Mayan wooden canoes were lined up at the water’s edge.
-Finally, the proud and energized men and women dressed in native garb arrived to welcoming applause and climbed into their vessels.
+Also on the beach were the families and friends of the oarsmen.
+More traditional Mayan wooden canoes were lined up at the water’s edge.
+Finally, the proud and energized men and women dressed in native garb arrived to welcoming applause.

 Timed perfectly, they took off one by one, with the last canoe leaving our line of sight at sunrise, while colorful scarlet macaws flew overhead.